dalitsairio/coinglacier.org/README.md

 This is also true for any other device your machine might be connected to.<br />
 After having installed coinglacier.org on your machine, disconnect your machine from the internet for using the application and consider never ever connecting the machine again to the internet.
-Consider reinstalling the OS of your machine respectively reformatting your USB Stick if you were using a bootable live system.
+Consider reinstalling the OS of your machine respectively reformatting your USB flash drive if you were using a bootable live system.
 We recommend encrypting wallets with a password, however you must never lose your password since if you lose it you will not be able to access your funds anymore and nobody will be able to help you.
 Consider using a password manager for this purpose.